 Vlad took Isabella as his bride to seize control of Sylvania.
 He fell in love with her afterward, while she was still human, and did everything he could to avoid turning her into a vampire.
 Then a plague hit Sylvania, the doctors couldn't do anything for Isabella when she caught it, and Vlad, out of options, gave her an Emergency Transformation.
 She took it amazingly well.

-In gameplay, if you have both on the table and Isabella is killed, Vlad goes completely insane, picking up Hatred of the enemy army and Frenzy.
-Translation: he charges directly at the enemy lines and tries to rip apart the bastards that killed his wife with his hands and teeth.
+In gameplay, if you have both on the table and one of them is killed then the othergoes completely insane, picking up Hatred of the enemy army and Frenzy.
+Translation: the bereaved spouse charges directly at the enemy lines and tries to rip apart the bastards that killed their love with claws and fangs.

 From Dungeons & Dragons, Count Strahd Von Zarovitch believes that every hundred years his old love interest from before becoming a vampire is reborn.
 Naturally, he tries to marry her every single time.
 (He will never succeed, however; a Domain of Ravenloft is an Ironic Hell for its ruler, and for Strahd, this is the exact reason why.)